robmhoward/ExcelJsDocumentation/resources/nameditem.md

 ## Methods

-The Worksheet resource has the following methods defined:
+The Worksheet has the following methods defined:

 | Method     | Return Type    |Description|Notes  |
 |:-----------------|:--------|:----------|:------|